Buying an Outdoor Doormat in 2023:

 TIP: grab a piece of chalk and draw the size of each doormat before you buy so you can see the scale and balance of each size against your door.

-A great rule of thumb is that your doormat be about the same width as your front door or slightly less.
+A great rule of thumb is that your front door mat size be about the same width as your front door or slightly less.

 What is the difference between a doormat that traps dirt vs. passes it through?